MurilloLazzaretti/JSOrm/README.md

 ## 🌱 Implementing your DAO layer`s

 <p>The DAO`s layer is responsable to connect to your database, execute your SQL commands and export the dataset to an object entity or an object list entity.
-All DAO`s classes needs to inherits from TJSOrmDao<TJSOrmEntity> where ("<TJSOrmEntity>") is the entity that you will manipulate.
+All DAO`s classes needs to inherits from TJSOrmDao<"TJSOrmEntity"> where (<"TJSOrmEntity">) is the entity that you will manipulate.
 <b>JSOrm framwework will not produces your SQL commands, this need to be implemented by your self.</b></p>

 ```delphi